acierp/nohcaptcha/README.md

-# `nohcaptcha`
+# `nohcaptcha` - still working
 `nohcaptcha` is a **public** python-based [hcaptcha](https://hcaptcha.com) bypass/solver hybrid. the module first attempts to bypass hcaptcha text captchas with a list of stored answers. if the question is not saved, the module attempts to find similarities to generate an educated guess based on re-occuring stored data (**90%+ solve rate)**.

 ## usage
 ```py